davetron5000/wtf-is-a-webpack/markdown/intro.md

 with a problem to solve, and figure out together how to solve that with Webpack.
 There wil be digressions, yak shaving, and a few bumps in the road, but we'll get there.

 The two next obvious things we might want to do are using third party libraries and unit testing.
-Since unit testing requires a bit of third party libraries, let's hold off on that for now.
-Instead, we'll turn our fake application into something real, and bring in a third party library.
+Since unit testing requires third party libraries, let's tackle third party libraries first by creating a more realistic application and bringing in some open source code to help write it.

-Spoiler: It's not as easy as you are hoping it will be.